Distributed Alignment Processes with Samples of Group Average: Introduction

-Perhaps the simplest algorithms that take such past information into account are {\em weighted-average} algorithms; By weighing the current position against the measured position in a non-trivial way, such algorithms can potentially exploit the fact that the current position implicitly encodes information from past measurements.
-Indeed, in a centralized setting, when a single agent aims to estimate a fixed target relying on noisy Gaussian measurements, a weighted-average algorithm is known to be optimal \cite{anderson2012optimal}.
-However, here the setting is more complex since it is distributed, and the objective goal is to estimate (and get closer to) the center of mass, which is a function of the agents decisions.
+Perhaps the simplest class of algorithms that take such past information into account are {\em weighted-average} algorithms.
+By weighing the current position against the measured position in a non-trivial way, such algorithms can potentially exploit the fact that the current position implicitly encodes information from past measurements.
+Indeed, in a centralized setting, when a single agent aims to estimate a fixed target relying on noisy Gaussian measurements, a weighted-average algorithm is known to be optimal, in the sense that it minimizes the expected distance between the agent and the target \cite{anderson2012optimal}.
+However, here the setting is more complex since it is distributed, and the objective goal is to estimate (and get closer to) the average position, which is a function of the agents decisions.